folio-org/folio-install/runbooks/single-server/README.md

 The [mod-data-export](https://github.com/folio-org/mod-data-export) has a temporary limitation whereby the only supported storage for exported MARC files is an AWS S3 bucket.
 Refer to their [Important notes](https://github.com/folio-org/mod-data-export#important-notes) section.

+Refer to other notes about [Regular FOLIO releases](https://dev.folio.org/guides/regular-releases/) with links to co-ordination information and community release notes.

 ## Known issues

 This Jira filter shows known critical issues that are not yet resolved: